Graffersid Blogs

 React logo

 React.js is a JavaScript library that is used for building user interfaces (UIs) in web applications.
 It was developed by Facebook and is now maintained by a community of developers.
-React.js works by breaking down a UI into small, reusable components, each of which manages its own state and can be combined with other components to create more complex UIs.
+React.js works by breaking down a UI into small, reusable components, each of which manages its state and can be combined with other components to create more complex UIs.

 What is Gatsby?